 Since the effectiveness in September 2000 of the Implementation Opinions on the Classified Management of Urban Medical Institutions, which was promulgated by the Ministry of Health, the State Administration of Traditional Chinese Medicine, the Ministry of Finance and the National Development Reform Committee, or NDRC, non-profit civilian medical institutions are no longer permitted to enter into cooperation agreements or to continue to operate under existing cooperation agreements with third parties pursuant to which the parties jointly invest in or cooperate to set up for-profit centers or units that are not independent legal entities.
 However, according to the Opinions on Certain Issues Regarding Classified Management of Urban Medical Institutions issued in July 2001 by the same authorities, a non-profit civilian medical institution may, if lacking sufficient funds to purchase medical equipment outright, enter into a leasing agreement pursuant to which the medical institution leases medical equipment from its partner at market rates.
 To comply with these regulatory changes, we have transitioned most of our cooperation agreements with non-profit civilian hospitals to lease and management agreements.
-However, we are still negotiating the transition of our cooperation agreements with non-profit civilian hospitals to lease and management agreements.
-However, we are still negotiating the transition of our cooperation agreements with non-profit civilian hospitals to lease and management agreements.
-However, we are still negotiating the transition of our cooperation agreements with of our total net revenues, respectively.
-Although neither we nor any of our hospital partners have incurred any penalties to date for continuing to operate under cooperation agreements.
-If we are unable to successfully negotiate the conversion of these agreements.
-If we are unable to successfully negotiate the conversion of our cooperation agreements with these hospitals or if government authorities decide to assess penalties against eith
+However, we are still negotiating the transition of our cooperation agreements relating to 1 of our centers located at one of our partner hospitals, which center's revenue in 2013 was immaterial.
+Although neither we nor any of our hospital partners have incurred any penalties to date for continuing to operate under cooperation agreements at these centers, there can be no assurance that we will not incur penalties in the future or that we will be able to successfully negotiate the conversion of our cooperation agreements with these hospitals or if government authorities decide to assess penalties against either us or our hospital partners or to suspend the operation of these centers before we are able to complete the transition, our business, financial condition and results of operation could be materially and adver

 We are not aware of any similar restriction imposed by military healthcare administrative authorities on the cooperation agreements that we have entered into with military hospitals, which are hospitals regulated by the military but most of which are otherwise the same as other government-owned civilian hospitals open to the public.
-Accordingly, we have maintained our cooperation agreements with 37 military hospitals as of December 31, 2012.
+Accordingly, we have maintained our cooperation agreements with 41 military hospitals as of December 31, 2013.
 However, as military hospitals are also government-owned, if military hospitals are required by military healthcare administrative authorities to transition away from cooperation agreements in the future, we will have to negotiate a similar conversion of the agreements with our military hospital partners.
 If we are unable to successfully negotiate lease and management or other alternative agreements with our existing military hospital partners on terms not less favorable than those under our cooperation agreements, our business, financial condition and results of operation may be adversely affected.